MattivdWeem/php-watch/README.md

 PHP Watch
 =========

-After [Realtime php task runner](https://github.com/MattivdWeem/Realtime-php-task-runner) I wanted to make something better, since i had to travel for 4 hours today i did some proof of concept in the train.
+So..
+[Realtime php task runner](https://github.com/MattivdWeem/Realtime-php-task-runner) was kinda an test, since i had to travel for 4 hours today i did some proof of concept in the train.

+### What does it do?
+PHP watch watches your folders, filers or w/e task you have given in.
+When one of the files changes, gets deleted or some new one is created it runs a task.

 ### How to start?